I Tawt I Taw a Puddy Tat

-I Tawt I Taw a Puddy Tat is a 2011 American 3D computer-animated Looney Tunes short film featuring the characters Tweety, Sylvester, and Granny.
+I Tawt I Taw a Puddy Tat is a 2011 American animated Looney Tunes short film featuring the characters Tweety, Sylvester, and Granny.
 It is an adaptation of the 1950 song "I Taut I Taw a Puddy Tat" sung by Mel Blanc.
 It features the voice of June Foray as Granny and Blanc's archive recordings taken from the song for Sylvester and Tweety.
-I Tawt I Taw a Puddy Tat was first shown in theaters before Warner Bros.' feature-length film Happy Feet Two.
-In 2014, Warner Bros.
-Animation published this short on YouTube.
+I Tawt I Taw a Puddy Tat was first shown in theaters before the Warner Bros. feature-length film Happy Feet Two.

 Plot

 Inside Granny's apartment, while Granny is asleep, Tweety sings about his life at home and about Sylvester, who always wants to eat him.